steven-mi/push-latest-changes-action/README.md

 # Push Latest Changes Action
 This action pushes the latest changes from one repository to another.
-You can:
-- select the branch
-- ignore files

 ## Example usage